 - Do my symptoms seem to be getting better or worse?

 - Is there anything I haven't written down?

 Most important, stay in close communication with your doctor and healthcare team.
 Together you can catch changes in your condition early and help avoid complications.

-For more on diagnosing and managing heart failure, buy Diagnosis: Heart Failure, a Special Health Report from Harvard Medical School.
+For more on diagnosing and managing heart failure, read Heart Failure: Understanding the condition and optimizing treatment, a Special Health Report from Harvard Medical School.